Monthly Archive for October, 2007

 Round Two

-This time, they said “MoS”, “Richard Dinsdale” and “Outdoor event”, and the people said “Hurrah!”
+This time, they said A?a??A?MoSA?a??A?, A?a??A?Richard DinsdaleA?a??A? and A?a??A?Outdoor eventA?a??A?, and the people said A?a??A?Hurrah!A?a??A?A?A?
 And it truly was the turning point.
-The party itself was in a rather obscure hotel in Wadduwa, called “River View Hotel”.
-However, the party was outside by the pool, on a spacey lawn and the outdoors did a brilliant job providing both space and rain, but I’ll get to the rain later.
+The party itself was in a rather obscure hotel in Wadduwa, called A?a??A?River View HotelA?a??A?.
+However, the party was outside by the pool, on a spacey lawn and the outdoors did a brilliant job providing both space and rain, but IA?a??a??ll get to the rain later.

 RAIN DANCE